Victory Stadium: Harvest Bowl

 From 1958 to 1969, Victory Stadium also hosted an annual regular-season college game known as the Harvest Bowl.
 Nine of the twelve games featured Virginia Tech.
-The 1958 Harvest Bowl, matching Tech against William & Mary, drew 24,836 fans, the stadium's largest recorded football crowd.
+The 1958 Harvest Bowl, matching Tech against Virginia, drew 24,836 fans, the stadium's largest recorded football crowd.

-High School Football

-Roanoke's former Jefferson High School attracted large crowds to the stadium in the 1950s and 1960s and won the state football championship in 1957.
-Lucy Addison High School, built for the city's African American minority, also played its home games at the stadium.
-Patrick Henry High School and William Fleming High School also used Victory Stadium and were its only regular tenants from the early 1970s onward, after Jefferson closed and Lucy Addison became a middle school.

-Minor League Professional Football
+Minor league professional football

 For three seasons (1969 through 1971), Victory Stadium was home to the Roanoke Buckskins of the Atlantic Coast Football League.
 The Buckskins were affiliated with the Washington Redskins.

-Later Years (1971-2006)
+Later years (1971–2006)

-T. C. Williams High School - Remember the Titans
+T. C. Williams High School—Remember the Titans

 In 1971, Victory Stadium hosted the Virginia High School League Group AAA state football championship in which T. C. Williams High School of Alexandria, Virginia defeated Andrew Lewis High School of Salem, Virginia.
 T.C.
-Williams' season was depicted in the 2000 film Remember the Titans, but with Andrew Lewis replaced by a fictional team in the film's championship game.
-In sharp contrast to the Hollywood version, in the fictionally titled "Roanoke Stadium," the actual game at Victory Stadium was played on a sunny afternoon and T.C.
-Williams was the heavy favorite, beating Andrew Lewis in a rout, 27-0.
+Williams' 1971 season was depicted in the 2000 film Remember the Titans, but with Andrew Lewis replaced in the championship game by Marshall High School, which T. C. Williams had defeated weeks earlier, in its closest game of the season.
+In sharp contrast to the Hollywood version of the championship game (contested at night in "Roanoke Stadium," with an underdog T. C. Williams coming from behind to win on the last play), the actual game at Victory Stadium took place on a sunny afternoon and T. C. Williams was the heavy favorite, beating Andrew Lewis in a rout, 27–0.